CMKoge/Simple-Image-Aging-and-Swap/README.md

 ### Important Notes

 - The developer of this app has no affiliation with Magic API.
 This app is purely a wrapper around their APIs.
-- This wrapper is meant for educational and fun purposes only. **Do not use it for NSFW or any illegal activities**.
+- This wrapper is meant for educational and fun purposes only. **Do not use it for NSFW or any illegal or harmful activities**.
 - If this wrapper is used for any inappropriate activities, the developer **will not be held responsible**.

 ## License

 This wrapper is licensed under the MIT License, allowing you to use, modify, and distribute it with proper attribution.

----

-**Simple Image Aging and Swap** - Empowering your images with AI, responsibly.